-4. Multi-agent based approach
+4 Multi-agent based approach

-To overcome these limitations, we propose a multi-agent based simulation where each agent (i.e. each simulated citizen) has only limited, accurate information about N cells ($N \ll C$) called the "memory" of the agent.
+We propose a multi-agent based simulation where each agent (i.e. each simulated citizen) has only limited, accurate information about N cells $(N \ll C)$ called the "memory" of the agent.
 The intuition is that real humans have limited cognitive abilities and can only consider a small amount of options at the same time.
-The organization of these options in the mind and the human representation of space is probably far different from "pixels" but we put that problem aside for the time being.
-Furthermore, we assume that agents are inter-connected by a social network through which they can exchange information about their respective subsets.
-Each agent is socially connected to K acquaintance or "kins".
+The organization of these options in the mind and the human representation of space is probably far different from "pixels".
+Nevertheless, we keep that trivial representation for now, as it can be replaced later by a more sophisticated one, for instance that of [1].

+We assume that agents are inter-connected by a social network through which they can exchange information about their respective subsets.
+Each agent is socially connected to K acquaintances or "kins".
+The intuitive benefit of the social network is that agents are very heterogenous yet facing similar choices.
+Therefore, a decision which is optimal for an agent might be close to optimal for one of his acquaintances.
+We show below that the diffusion of the knowledge of optimal strategies through the social network can, indeed, exploit that hidden redundancy.

 The simulation is iterative and each round has four stages: evaluation, socialization, exchange and exploration.

-Evaluation: each agent performs the location choice of the intermediary stops based on his own private information.
-The choice can be deterministic (the best cells are selected from the memory of the agent) or probabilistic (a RUM is applied to the finite set limited to the memory of the agent).
+Evaluation each agent performs the location choice of the intermediary stops based on his own private information.
+The choice can be deterministic (the best cells are selected from the memory of the agent) or probabilistic (a RUM is applied to the small set corresponding to the memory of the agent).
 The computing load for building and storing the travel plans is $O(AN^S)$.
-At this point, the plans are fed in some traffic model which is run to compute the delays incurred due to traffic congestion.
-These penalties are to be used in the next round of evaluation.
+At this point, the plans are fed in a dynamic traffic model (such as MATSIM[8] or METROPOLIS[5]).
+The traffic simulator computes the delays incurred due to traffic congestion, which are then used in the next round of evaluation.

-- Socialization: social connections are created and delete dynamically.
+Socialization social connections are created and deleted dynamically.
 The deletion mechanism is a simple exponential decay.
-The creation mechanism is a spatial re-inforcement reminiscent of pheromones in ant colonies optimization ?. - Exchange: for each of its social connection, an agent has the opportunity to exchange a piece of information.
-A cell is picked up randomly from the agent's memory and the other agent is informed about it.
-The exchange is bidirectional and the outcome of the exchange is described by the learning mechanism below. - Exploration: agents have the possibility to explore neighboring cells to those that they visit.
-This stage is mainly intended to recover potential information loss in the other stages, thus relieving the implementation from checking that no cells is lost from the global knowledge of all the agents.
+The creation mechanism is a spatial reinforcement reminiscent of pheromones in ant colonies optimization [4].

+Exchange for each of its social connections, an agent has the opportunity to exchange a piece of information.
+A cell is picked randomly from the agent's memory and the other agent is informed about it.
+The exchange is bi-directional and the outcome of the exchange is described by the learning mechanism below.

+Exploration agents have the possibility to explore cells in the neighborhood of those that they visit.
+This stage is mainly intended to recover potential information loss in the other stages, thus relieving the implementation from checking that any cell was lost from the global knowledge of all the agents.
 Obviously O(A) operations are required.

-5. Learning mechanism
+5 Learning mechanism